April 2024

 To fix, this we either adjust the world scale to reduce all the distances or we can supply our own renderable sorter which removes this overflow problem.

-SceneManager uses its own renderable sorter: SceneRenderableSorter which makes more advanced comparisons of the two renderables following the suggestion from the FIXME comment in the default renderable sorter.
+SceneManager uses its own renderable sorter for the render pass: SceneRenderableSorter which makes more advanced comparisons of the two renderables following the suggestion from the FIXME comment in the default renderable sorter.
 Comparisons are made in order to cluster together renderables which use the same shader, the same environment, the same material or the same mesh.
 The idea is by clever sorting, we can reduce the number of switches we need to do between shaders, materials, etcetera.
-SceneManager however still uses the default renderable sorter for the depth pass.
+For the depth pass, SceneManager uses the default renderable sorter.

 While experimenting with a replacement renderable sorter, I discovered that, surprisingly, the fastest method is not to do any sorting at all.
 Apparently, the benefit of the GPU avoiding overdraw does not compensate for the cost of the CPU having to perform the sort operation.